craigmckeachie/react-course/concepts/13-Forms.md

 To help you decide whether a library would be helpful in your use case, it can be helpful to manually implement form validation at first in your React application.

-Below is an example of simply validation implemented in our Contact Us form.
+Below is an example of some basic validation implemented in our Contact Us form.

 ```js
 class ContactUsForm extends React.Component {